serghiou/best-of-data-science/best-of-r.md

 **[How to manage memory in R.](https://stackoverflow.com/questions/1358003/tricks-to-manage-the-available-memory-in-an-r-session)** Tutorial.
 A good guide on managing memory in R.

+***

+## Datasets

+**[Schrute.](https://cran.r-project.org/web/packages/schrute/vignettes/theoffice.html)** Package.
+Tutorial.
+"This is a package that does/has only one thing: the complete transcriptions of all episodes of The Office!
+(US version).
+Use this data set to master NLP or text analysis.
+This tutorial scratches the surface of the subject with a few examples from the excellent Text Mining with R book, by Julia Silge and David Robinson."

+***

 ## GUIs

 [BlueSky.](https://www.r-bloggers.com/a-comparative-review-of-the-bluesky-statistics-gui-for-r/amp/) Even though I have not used this GUI, it being so much easier to install than R Commander, being much easier on the eye and creating what look like more beautiful plots makes it quite promising for those interested in GUIs!

+***

 ## Package creation

 **[DataPackageR.](https://cran.r-project.org/web/packages/DataPackageR/vignettes/usingDataPackageR.html)** A great way to turn datasets into easily reusable and downloadable packages.

+***

 ## Appearance